davidmatthew-ie/website/content/posts/2025/musicxml-part-1.md

 What practical difference does this make?
 Well, if we go with the first approach, `<score-timewise>` becomes the root element and its individual measures contain parts (i.e. instruments).
 If we go with the second approach, `<score-partwise>` becomes the root element and its individual parts contain measures.

 There's no 'correct' choice here; these are simply two different ways to conceptualise a score's hierarchical structure, and the same piece of music could be represented in either partwise or timewise form.
-We'll stick with the partwise representation, simply because it's the most widespread and well-supported of the two.
+We'll stick with the partwise representation, as it's the most widespread and well-supported of the two (to the point that the [draft specification of version 4.1](https://w3c.github.io/musicxml/version-history/41/) includes plans to deprecate the timewise option).

 Inside our `<div>` with the `id` of `score`, include the below XML declaration and the MusicXML document type definition (DTD):